 Rebecca Thomas happens to be good enough at poetry and persuasion to get people to listen, but her ultimate goal is to make Canada a better place for her Indigenous community, since so many people tend to forget they were here first.

 She has performed with a Tribe Called Red and has spoken and lectured at conferences and coffee houses from coast to coast.
-She has written for the CBC, the Washington Post, and Bon Appétit Magazine but has yet to make a chapbook (another name for a short book of poetry).
+She has written for CBC, the Washington Post, and Bon Appétit Magazine but has yet to make a chapbook (another name for a short book of poetry).

 She collaborated with composer Laura Sgroi to bring together a three-poem story and full orchestral score which had its debut with the Kitchener-Waterloo Symphony in the spring of 2019.

 Rebecca pays her bills by helping students who are overwhelmed with life and studies as a Student Services Advisor at the Nova Scotia Community College.
 Rebecca is an avid runner, hiker, and overall outdoorsy person.
 She spends time learning the land through gathering and fishing.
-She also feels real uncomfortable writing bios about herself.
-She's done some other things here and there but has reached her tolerance for hearing off her accomplishments listed off.
+She also feels uncomfortable writing bios about herself.
+She's done some other things here and there but has reached her tolerance for hearing her accomplishments listed off.